chornthorn/spring-boot-starter-api/README.md

 # Spring Boot RESTful API

 This is a Java-based project using Spring Boot and Maven.
-The project is structured around a RESTful API and includes JWT authentication and custom response body advice.
+The project is structured around a RESTful API and includes JWT authentication and keycloak and custom response body advice.

 ## Getting Started